Shubhamsaboo/kairos_gpt3/CONTRIBUTE.md

 Thanks for your interest in contributing to the community driven GPT-3 Sandbox.
 We're grateful for your initiative! ❤️

-We are [Shubham](https://www.linkedin.com/in/shubhamsaboo/) and [Sandra](https://www.linkedin.com/in/sandrakublik/), Foundes of [Kairos Data Labs](https://www.linkedin.com/company/kairos-data-labs).
+We are [Shubham](https://www.linkedin.com/in/shubhamsaboo/) and [Sandra](https://www.linkedin.com/in/sandrakublik/), co-founders of [Kairos Data Labs](https://www.linkedin.com/company/kairos-data-labs).
 We are very excited to have you here and invite you to contribute towards the development of GPT-3 sandbox to make it accessible and usable for everyone.

-In this guide, we're going to talk about different ways in which you can contribute to this open-source project, We look forward to your contributions!
+In this guide, we'll walk you through ways in which you can contribute.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->